Copycat Ritz Carlton Creamy Butternut Squash Soup

 - 4 cups heavy cream ( can also use coconut milk) (1000 ml)

 - Preheat oven to 400 Deg F. Peel, cut in half, and de-seed butternut squash.
 Cut into strips then into 1-2 inch chunks.
 Place in a bowl.
 Drizzle one tablespoon over the squash then spread out on a baking sheet.
+Season with nutmeg and cloves.

 - Roast the squash for 25 minutes or until fork tender